sainivas1206/designpatterns/README.md

 - Classes should be open for extension, but closed for modification.

 > `The Decorator Pattern` attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to sub-classing for extending functionality

+### The Iterator Pattern
+`Design Principle`
+- Classes should be open for extension, but closed for modification.

+> `The Iterator Pattern` provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.